sandeshsapkota/auth-app/README.md

 ---

-Feel free to customize this README to better suit your project's specific needs.
+Feel free to use this version of the README with "Yarn" as the specified package manager.